My name is Louis. I'm an experienced programming hobbyist and high-achieving game development student based in the UK.

 I've created online multiplayer games, development tools, shaders and much more in several languages.
 Check out some of my projects below!

-I'm soon graduating from the heavily team-focused Computing for Games course at Falmouth University, and now seeking a programming position in a creative, motivated game development team.
+I graduated in 2020 from the heavily team-focused Computing for Games course at Falmouth University.
+I am now happily employed in a creative, motivated game development team!

 Want to chat?
 Send me an e-mail at email@example.com.